Daith Piercing For Anxiety And Migraine Relief: Stimulating The Vagus Nerve

 Also note that because the daith is a cartilage piercing, it may have a greater chance of infection than standard lobe piercings.
 An untreated infection could lead to meningitis, facial paralysis, and hearing loss in extreme cases.
 It’s also possible to experience toxic shock syndrome, sepsis, or other complications from a piercing, particularly when the equipment used was not properly cleaned.

 You might consider receiving medical advice from a healthcare provider before getting a daith piercing.
-A qualified professional can discuss the potential risks for you personally.
+A qualified professional can discuss the potential risks with you personally.
 For instance, they may tell you to avoid getting one if you take blood thinners or have diabetes, an autoimmune condition, or hemophilia.

-Preventing infection after getting a daith piercing
+Preventing infection near the vagus nerve after getting a daith piercing

 • Ensure the piercer is knowledgeable and licensed to do daith piercings specifically.